PILD: Physics-Informed Learning via Diffusion: Experiments

 The testing data loss and residual error are shown in Figure \ref{fig:darcy1}.
-In terms of physical residual error, PILD achieves a substantial reduction compared to other baselines, even outperforming PIDM by approximately 50\%.
-This validates the effectiveness of our Laplace-distributed residual modeling.
-Regarding data loss, as the Darcy flow task is unconditional, the generation is solely constrained by the unified loss, yielding comparable data loss to other methods.
-PILD reduces physical loss while preserving this data loss performance, validating its effectiveness without sacrificing data consistency for physical loss minimization.
+In terms of physical residual error, PILD obtains a lower residual than the compared baselines, supporting the effectiveness of the Laplace-distributed residual modeling.
+Regarding data loss, as the Darcy flow task is unconditional, generation is constrained only by the unified loss.
+PILD reduces physical residual error while maintaining comparable data loss, suggesting that the physical improvement does not come from simply sacrificing data consistency.
 We select several samples for demonstration in Figure \ref{fig:darcy3}.
 More samples are provided in Figure \ref{fig:darcy2} in Appendix \ref{darcy}.